-To find the best headphones under Rs.10,000 we spend 5 days testing different aspects of each headphones.
+To find the best headphones under Rs.10000 we had spent over 5 days testing different aspects of the headphones.
 To do justice to the audio testing we partnered with Rontek, a company with over 20 years’ of experience in manufacturing high-quality audio amplification systems and loudspeakers.

 How we selected?